-Study power and politics in Ecuador, focusing on dominant development paradigms and resistant models that different groups have proposed.
-This program combines a political and economic focus with an emphasis on discourse and language as we consider how discussions are shaped..
-Because power and ideology are reproduced and challenged through language, you will explore how stakeholders in Ecuador have used Spanish and indigenous languages to instill, reinforce, subvert, and reinvent power relationships.
-You will leave with a sophisticated understanding of how this small, bio-diverse, and multi-ethnic country is thinking about development.
+This program combines a political and economic focus with an emphasis on discourse and language as we consider how discussions are shaped.
+You will explore how Spanish and indigenous languages are used to instill, reinforce, subvert, and reinvent power relationships.

-One of Ecuador’s most challenging and controversial issues is how to develop while preserving the natural resources upon which its development depends.
-Ecuador’s constitution actually posits nature as an entity with rights, and its many indigenous communities share a worldview that calls for the respect of natural resources and sites.
-In practice, however, Ecuador relies upon extractive industries and tourism, with their resulting environmental risks.
-On an excursion to the Galápagos, you will study sustainability and tourism as you explore this fascinating site.
+One of Ecuador’s most challenging and controversial issues is how to develop while preserving the natural resources its development has so often depended upon.
+Ecuador’s constitution posits Nature as a subject with rights, and its many indigenous communities share a worldview that calls for the respect of natural resources and sites.
+In practice, however, Ecuador’s development relies on extractive industries and tourism – with their resulting environmental risks.

 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT.